A year after Oct. 7, will Israel choose the way of peace, or that of religious nationalism?

 As retired Lieutenant Colonel Omer Zanany, director of the Israeli-Palestinian peacemaking program at the Mitvim Institute, has said, deep security — the kind that doesn’t just “hold the enemy at bay” — is one that reduces that enemy’s desire to fight you.
 For all of us who want to see a better future for Israelis and Palestinians, the first step is to help them see a way out of the mess that they’re in.
 To offer a political horizon, a map to a better reality.
 Not just more violence, death and despair.

 Advocates of that vision know they face a painful uphill battle.
 Ben-Gvir offers a particularly extreme version of Jewish Israeli nationalism, but that ideology has already been the operating logic in the West Bank for decades.
 It is getting worse, not better.
-After settlers executed a violent pogrom on the West Bank Palestinian town of Huwara in February of 2023, leaving one Palestinian dead, more than 100 injured, and the town ablaze, Minister of Finance Bezalel Smotrich, who is also a leader of the settler movement, publicly said that the state of Israel should “wipe out” towns like Huwara.
+After settlers executed a violent pogrom on the West Bank Palestinian town of Huwara in February 2023, leaving one Palestinian dead, more than 100 injured, and the town ablaze, Minister of Finance Bezalel Smotrich, who is also a leader of the settler movement, publicly said that the state of Israel should “wipe out” towns like Huwara.

-This year on July 4, responding to Israeli fears about possible Palestinian militants in Tulkarm, a major Palestinian city in the West Bank, he said “Tulkarem must turn to rubble.”
+This year on July 4, responding to Israeli fears about possible Palestinian militants in Tulkarm, a major Palestinian city in the West Bank, he said, “Tulkarem must turn to rubble.”
 Under Smotrich’s watch, 19 Palestinian villages have “voluntarily emigrated” due to physical violence, property invasion and death threats perpetrated by radical Israeli settlers.

 But hope is not lost.
 Centrist and even right-wing Israelis are waking up to the dangers inherent in Ben-Gvir and Smotrich’s approach.

-In a recent interview, Moshe Ya’alon, a former defense minister under Netanyahu, compared Israel’s extremist politicians to Hamas’s top leadership: “they have a common interest,” he said, “a war of Armageddon to unite all countries.”
+In a recent interview, Moshe Ya’alon, a former defense minister under Netanyahu, compared Israel’s extremist politicians to Hamas’ top leadership: “They have a common interest,” he said, “a war of Armageddon to unite all countries.”
 Ya’alon is right.
 Ben-Gvir, Smotrich and Hamas all want to make life so horrific, so intolerable for the other side that they pick up and leave.
 More and more Israelis are coming to understand how nightmarish this vision truly is.

 In mid-July of this year, Silver’s son, Yonatan, was sent a photo of a banner that appeared to be hanging on a wall somewhere in Gaza.
-It had a photo of his mother’s face on it, and it read: “Vivian Kitchen and Community Space.”
+It had a photo of his mother’s face on it, and it read, “Vivian Kitchen and Community Space.”

 Yonatan said that the image felt right to him.
-“I would rather know that my beloved mom Vivian’s name is helping to feed children in Gaza than to see it engraved on a missile that kills them,” he wrote on social media
+“I would rather know that my beloved mom Vivian’s name is helping to feed children in Gaza than to see it engraved on a missile that kills them,” he wrote on social media.

 Vivian’s loss broke the hearts of all who knew and respected her.
 One year after her violent death, may her memory, example and vision for a better future help heal us all and serve as the enduring legacy of Oct.
 7.

-A message from our CEO & publisher Rachel Fishman Feddersen
+A message from our Publisher & CEO Rachel Fishman Feddersen

 I hope you appreciated this article.
-Before you move on, I wanted to ask you to support the Forward’s award-winning journalism during our High Holiday Monthly Donor Drive.
+Before you go, I’d like to ask you to please support the Forward’s award-winning, nonprofit journalism during this critical time.

 — Rachel Fishman Feddersen, Publisher and CEO